ng-Classic/ng-classic/aio/content/guide/update-to-version-15.md

 <a id="deprecations"></a>

-## Deprecations in Angular Classicv15
+## Deprecations in Angular Classic v15

-These are the aspects of Angular Classicthat are being phased out.
+These are the aspects of Angular Classic that are being phased out.
 They are still available in v15, but they can be removed in future versions as Angular's [deprecation practices](/guide/releases#deprecation-practices) describe.

-To maintain the reliability of your Angular Classicapplication, review these notes and update your application as soon as practicable.
+To maintain the reliability of your Angular Classic application, review these notes and update your application as soon as practicable.

 | Removed | Replacement | Details |
 | :--- | :--- |:--- |